MassimilianoIaschi/massimilianoiaschi.github.io/_projects/peristalsis_project.md

 <br>

 The objective was to create a design that was at the same time simple and elegant.
-The robot was an hybrid (in between rigid and soft) cord-driven robot, whose each joint presented two indipendent DoFs.
-A rotational DoF in the sagittal plane that composed the vertical wave, actuated by introducing a differential in the upper and lower cord lengths, and a linear DoF for periodic compression and extension, actuated by simultaneously compressing or relaxing the upper and lower cords.
+The robot was an **hybrid (in between rigid and soft) cord-driven robot**, whose each joint presented two indipendent DoFs.
+A rotational DoF in the sagittal plane that composed the vertical wave, actuated by introducing a differential in the upper and lower cord lengths, and a **linear DoF for periodic compression and extension**, actuated by simultaneously compressing or relaxing the upper and lower cords.
 The two DoFs were made independent of each other by using two extension springs which provided enough resistance to keep the joint in place during a rotation but not during a compression.
 Finally, spring-steel belts were used to restore the module to the extended state after the contraction, as the cords can only provide stress in the tensile direction rather than in compression.
 In addition such belts also provided compliance to the robot body, which significantly helped in complex substrate interactions.

 <br>